 “The amino acid tyrosine is necessary for the production of thyroid hormone in the body,” Turner says, adding that it’s a good idea to take this at the beginning of a weight-loss program, as it takes four weeks to reach its full effectiveness.
 Unless you have high blood pressure, in which case this supplement is not recommended, take 1,000 mg when you get up, before breakfast.

 “Not all fats are created equal and not all fats are unhealthy,” says Turner.
 Virgin, non-hydrogenated coconut oil is another way to boost a sluggish gland, she says, and promote healthy weight loss, too.
 Use it in cooking—it has a higher heat tolerance than olive oil, and you can find brands with less, more, or no coconut flavor—or add a tablespoon to smoothies for fresh taste and better staying power.
+On the other hand, these are the 9 foods thyroid doctors avoid—and you should too.

 Don’t suffer undiagnosed